 BsubArgumentsList.
 You can use this to send the jobs to specific cluster partitions or add resource requests.
 Set

 BsubArgumentsList to an array of strings.
-For example:

 Note that the default value for